pseandersson/hyperbolic-algo/README.md

 The original implementation was done for a game-engine which a left-handed coordinate system where the up-vector $Z=(0,1,0)$ was used.
 This configuration remains in implementation, wheras the equations considering the the $XY$-plane.

+$\gamma_1$ and $\gamma_2$ was set to 0.001 respectively -0.001 to keep some numerical stability to the problem.

+Points are generated with quadruple* precision and then downcast to double and single precision.
+For colinear points, a direction first sampled and then scaled with two different sampled values in range $[0,1]$.

 ## Results